michaellee/old-michaelsoolee.com/about.md

 Hey there!
 I'm Michael.

-I'm a husband, a father, a senior web developer at <a href="http://www.ncsu.edu" target="_blank">NC State University</a>, [designer and maker of apps](http://michaellee.co/labors-of-love/), a writer at [Edison Union](http://www.edisonunion.com) and a paper goods maker at [native haus](http://www.nativehaus.com) from Cary, North Carolina.
+I'm a husband, a father, a senior web developer at <a href="http://www.ncsu.edu" target="_blank">NC State University</a>, [learner and tinkerer](http://michaellee.co/labors-of-love/), developer/designer/businessman at [Herelde](http://www.herelde.com/) and a paper goods maker at [native haus](http://www.nativehaus.com) from Cary, North Carolina.

 I designed and built this site to house writings that chronicle life, knowledge I'm gaining as a developer and things I geek out about.